acaranta/backups-n-sync/Readme.md

 * **SHA256 checksum**: Calculated for each backup archive and logged.
 * **rclone check**: Verifies that the uploaded backup matches the local file (one-way, filename match).
-* **Test-restore**: The backup archive is extracted to a temporary directory to ensure it can be restored.
+* **Archive integrity test**: The backup archive is tested using `tar -tzf` to verify it can be read and decompressed without actually extracting data (lightweight, fast, minimal storage overhead).
-* **Logging**: All verification results (checksum, rclone check, test-restore, backup size) are logged and included in the backup summary.
+* **Logging**: All verification results (checksum, rclone check, archive integrity, backup size) are logged and included in the backup summary.
 * **Health state**: Verification results are surfaced in the health server state and metrics.

 If any verification step fails, it is logged as an error, but the backup cycle continues for other volumes.